Mohd-Saaad/Minimal-To-do-app/README.md

 # Project Title

-To-do list app: Minimal to do list app with reminder feaature.
+Minima (To-do list app): Minimal to do list app with reminder feaature.

 ## Description